Skip to Content

 MGM Grand

-Like Mandalay Bay, MGM Grand ranks among the top pools in Vegas due to the diversity of amenities spread out over a sprawling 6.5-acre complex.
+Like Mandalay Bay, MGM Grand ranks among the top pools in Vegas thanks to the diversity of amenities spread across a sprawling 6.5-acre complex.

 Encompassed within MGM Grand’s pool deck are a 1,000-foot-long lazy river, 3 whirlpools, and 4 pools complete with waterfalls.